diesellaws/Godot3DHealthbarShader/README.md

 ### DEPTH IN 3D
 The shader itself has depth_test_disabled.
 If you'd prefer to have your healthbars hidden by 3D objects based on position, remove that in render_mode.

+#### PERSONAL AND COMMERCIAL USE
+Go for it!
+No need to credit me or ask for permission.
+Donate on Itch.io if this saved you some time!
+Just don't resell.